Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

 Assume that $G$ contains at least one cycle.
-We show that the labeling $L_{O}$ is accepted by every node $v$ according to Algorithm $\mathcal{A}$, using only the labels of its direct neighbors.
+We show that $L_{O}$ is the proof on $G$ such that every node accepts according to Algorithm $\mathcal{A}\textsc{-3labels}$.
 Let $v$ be an arbitrary node in $G$.
-If $L_{O}(v)=0$, then $v$ lies on a cycle or on a path connecting cycles; in both cases, $v$ has at least two neighbors labeled $0$, and by construction none of its neighbors has label $2$, so $v$ accepts.
-If $L_{O}(v)\neq 0$, then $v$ has exactly one neighbor with label $L_{O}(v)-1$ and all other neighbors with label $L_{O}(v)+1$; hence, $v$ accepts.
+If $L_{O}(v)=0$, then $v$ lies either on a cycle or on a path connecting cycles.
+In both cases, $v$ has at least two neighbors with the proof label $0$, and by construction, none of its neighbors has the proof label $2$, so $v$ accepts.
+If $L_{O}(v)\neq 0$, then $v$ has exactly one neighbor with $L_{O}(v)-1$ and all other neighbors with $L_{O}(v)+1$.
+Therefore, $v$ accepts.

-We now show that no labeling can be accepted by all nodes for an acyclic graph $G$.
-Let $L$ be an arbitrary labeling of $G$.
-First we consider a node with $v$ with $L(v) = 0$ (if exists).
+We now show that for an acyclic graph $G$, no proof on $G$ can be accepted by all nodes.
+Let $L$ be an arbitrary proof on $G$.
+We first consider a node with $v$ with $L(v) = 0$ (if it exists).
 Consider a maximal connected path $P$ of nodes labeled $0$ that contains $v$.
 Let $u$ be an endpoint of $P$.
-Since the graph does not have any cycle, $u$ has at most one neighbor with the label $0$ and thus it rejects according to $\mathcal{A}$.
-Now we consider the case where none of the nodes has the label $0$ under $L$.
+Since the graph does not have any cycle, $u$ has at most one neighbor with the proof label $0$, and thus it rejects according to $\mathcal{A}\textsc{-3labels}$.
+Now we consider the case where none of the nodes has the proof label $0$.
 In this situation, we select an arbitrary node $v_0$ in $G$.
-Node $v_0$ rejects if it does not have a neighbor with label $L(v_0) - 1\pmod{3}$ (i.e., a parent under $L$) and we are done.
-Otherwise, let $v_1$ be the parent of $v_0$ under the labeling $L$.
+Node $v_0$ rejects if it does not have a neighbor with label $L(v_0) - 1\pmod{3}$ (i.e., a parent under $L$), and we are done.
+Otherwise, let $v_1$ be the parent of $v_0$ such that $L(v_1) = L(v_0) -1$.
 Applying the same reasoning repeatedly on nodes $v_1$ and subsequently on its parent $v_2$, we obtain a sequence of nodes $v_0, v_1, v_2, \cdots$.
-Since $G$ is acyclic, this sequence must eventually terminate at a node $v_k$ that does not have a parent.
-Such a node necessarily rejects according to algorithm $\mathcal{A}$.
-This completes the prove of the theorem. \end{proof}
+Since $G$ is acyclic, this sequence must eventually terminate at some node $v_k$ that does not have a parent, i.e., a node with the proof label $L(v_k)-1$.
+Such a node necessarily rejects according to $\mathcal{A}\textsc{-3labels}$.
+This completes the proof of the theorem. \end{proof}